gjingdx/SQL_Proj2/README.md

 **2. Join Expression Visitor**
 - **How to evaluate a Join condition**
-    1. Extract the related expression (Join condition), accroding to the current schema.
-We will demostrate how to do this and some examples as below.
+    1. Extract the related expression (Join condition), according to the current schema.
+We will demonstrate how to do this and some examples as below.
     2. Use the refined expression to accept the SelectExpressionVisitor to make the evaluation.

    Thus, the Join Expression Visitor only targets to realize step 1.